Chair-for-Security-Engineering/VERICA/README.md

-# VERICA+ - Verification of Combined Attacks (including  verification strategies for random models)
+# VERICA+ - Verification Framework for Combined Random Fault and Random Probing Security

-**IMPORTANT:** This is just a placeholder for the code of [*VERICA+*](https://eprint.iacr.org/2024/757).
-We will upload the code in the following weeks!

-This repository contains the source code for the paper [*VERICA - Verification of Combined Attacks Automated formal verification of security against simultaneous information leakage and tampering*](https://eprint.iacr.org/2022/484.pdf).
-Additionally, we extended the functionalities of VERICA with respect to combined composability notions in [*CINI MINIS: Domain Isolation for Fault and Combined Security*](https://eprint.iacr.org/2022/1131.pdf) which we revisited in [*Combined Private Circuits - Combined Security Refurbished*](https://eprint.iacr.org/2023/1341.pdf) due to some flaws in the gadgets and verification strategy.
+This branch contains the source code for the paper [*Formal Definition and Verification for Combined Random Fault and Random Probing Security*](https://eprint.iacr.org/2024/757.pdf) published at AsiaCrypt'24.

 ## 1. Features

-VERICA is a framework written in `C++` to formally verify given digital logic circuits (as Verilog netlist or as instruction list) for their resistance against side-channel attacks, fault-injection attacks, and combined attacks.
+VERICA+ is a framework written in `C++` to formally verify given digital logic circuits (as Verilog netlist or as instruction list) for their resistance against side-channel attacks, fault-injection attacks, and combined attacks in random securty models.

 ## 2. Contact and Support

-Please contact Jan Richter-Brockmann (jan.richter-brockmann@rub.de) or Pascal Sasdrich (pascal.sasdrich@rub.de) if you have any questions, comments, if you found a bug that should be corrected, or if you want to reuse the framework or parts of it for your own research projects.
+Please contact Jan Richter-Brockmann (jan.richter-brockmann@rub.de), Jakob Feldtkeller (jakob.feldtkeller@rub.de) or Pascal Sasdrich (pascal.sasdrich@rub.de) if you have any questions, comments, if you found a bug that should be corrected, or if you want to reuse the framework or parts of it for your own research projects.

 ## 3. Build Instructions

-VERICA can be build and used in two different ways.
-The first option intends to build VERICA directly from the sources and execute the binaries.
-The second option uses Docker to build VERICA.
+VERICA+ can be build and used in two different ways.
+The first option intends to build VERICA+ directly from the sources and execute the binaries.
+The second option uses Docker to build VERICA+.
 The instructions to use Docker can be found at the end of this file (see [Docker](#containerize-verica-using-docker)).

-To build VERICA directly from the sources and execute the binaries, please follow the instructions below:
+To build VERICA+ directly from the sources and execute the binaries, please follow the instructions below:

-1. Download the source code of VERICA.
+1. Download the source code of VERICA+.
 2. Download and unpack the [Boost Graph Library (BGL)](https://www.boost.org/users/history/version_1_84_0.html) library.
 3. `cd boost_X_XX_X`
 4. `./bootstrap.sh --with-libraries=program_options`